geodynamics/pylith/examples/2d/box/README.md

 ## Step01: Axial extension with Dirichlet boundary conditions

 Axial extension with Dirichlet boundary conditions on the +x, -x, and -y boundaries.
+Features used in this simulation include:

+* Static simulation
+* UniformDB spatial database for specifying values for properties and boundary conditions

 The simulation parameters are in the `pylithapp.cfg` and `step01_axialdisp.cfg` files.

 To run the example:
 ```